Sebastien-VZN/auroria_link/README.md

 | Concurrent active users (normal usage) | ~600 |
 | Total daily users (with realistic turnover) | ~2,000 |

-In normal usage, an active user generates roughly one to two small requests per minute.
-The client keeps a local copy of the data and only asks the server for what has changed since the last sync, which lowers the real request volume by an order of magnitude compared to the burst test.
+In normal usage, an active user generates roughly one to two small requests per minute — an order of magnitude below the burst test rate.

 ### Cost comparison